-Arkansas State University-Beebe/Newport is an operationally separate branch campus of Arkansas State University in Jonesboro with a primary campus located in Beebe and a satelite campus in Newport.
-University parallel and technicasl programs, designed for transfer and terminal purposes, are available to students at the associate degree and certificate levels.
-The primary service area consists of White and Jackson counties and continguous counties; however, enrollment is not limited by geographic area.
-Students living beyond commuting distances may choose to live in residence halls on the Beebe campus.
-Instructionis extended beyond the campus into locations with existing needs but limited opportunities.
+Arkansas State University-Beebe/Newport is an operationally separate branch campus of Arkansas State University in Jonesboro with a primary campus located in Beebe and a satellite campus in Newport.
+University parallel and technical programs, transfer and terminal, are available to students at the associate degree and certificate levels.
+Although the primary service area consists of White and Jackson counties and contiguous counties, enrollment is not limited by geographic area.
+Students living beyond commuting distances may choose to live in residence halls on the Beebe campus and instruction is extended beyond the campus into locations with existing needs but limited opportunities.
 The major purpose of this public two-year institution is to provide quality, affordable instruction and service programs consistent with identified needs.

-An open admission policy encourages the enrollment of both traditional and non-traditional students.
+An open admission policy encourages the enrollment of both traditional and nontraditional students.
 This policy is strengthened through the institutional commitment to acknowledge the uniqueness of each student, recognizing individual needs and abilities, and through the provision of support programs designed to assist students to determine and achieve various educational, personal and occupational goals.
 The institution assists students to gain the knowledge and skills necessary to function in the changing world.
 Furthermore, the institution contributes to an enhanced quality of life for the citizens of Arkansas through economic development activities in cooperation with industry, business, and the professions to provide comprehensive training and technical support.